On the Iitaka conjecture for anticanonical divisors in positive characteristic: Preliminaries

-\subsection{Easy additivity theorems}
+\subsection{Easy Additivity Theorems}

-Let $f:X \rightarrow Z$ be a fibration between normal projective varieties.
-As we saw in the introduction, the Iitaka conjecture states a relation between the Kodaira dimensions of $X$, $Z$ and the general fibre $F$.
-Actually, some inequalities dealing with a similar relation have been known for a long time in any characteristic and they hold more in general for the Iitaka dimension with respect to some line bundles.
-They are the so-called ``easy additivity'' theorems.
+Let $f\colon X \rightarrow Z$ be a fibration between normal projective varieties.
+The Iitaka conjecture states a relation between the Kodaira dimensions of $X$, and $Z$ and the general fibre $\Phi$.
+Some inequalities dealing with a similar relation have been known for a long time in any characteristic, and they hold more in general for the Iitaka dimension with respect to some line bundles.
+They are the so-called ``Easy Additivity'' theorems.